 • Fully restored courtyard which now houses an Audio Visual room and an original tack room at ground level with a spacious one bedroom apartment at first floor level.

-• Second courtyard to the rear with further two storey stone buildings.
+• Second courtyard to the rear with further two storey stone buildings in need of renovation.

 • Utility yard hidden off the main avenue with a modern 6 span barn, new car park.
 Space for 3 buses and 30 cars in an already designated area.